 Making an 8th Step List of People We’ve Harmed

-The 8th Step of Alcoholics Anonymous requires individuals to make a comprehensive list of every single person they believe they have harmed, both in active addiction and otherwise.
+The 8th Step of Alcoholics Anonymous requires individuals to make a comprehensive list of every person they believe they have harmed, both in active addiction and otherwise.

-Alcoholics Anonymous is a global, nonprofit fellowship, one that was designed to help men and women of all ages and walks of life successfully overcome alcohol addiction (or any other type of substance dependency) and go on to lead healthy, happy, and fulfilling lives.
+Alcoholics Anonymous is a global, nonprofit fellowship that was designed to help men and women of all ages and walks of life successfully overcome alcohol addiction (or any other type of substance dependency) and go on to lead healthy, happy, and fulfilling lives.
 The main goal of AA is to help members stay sober themselves while giving them the tools they need to help other like-minded men and women once they have ample sober time under their belts.
 The only membership requirement for AA is a desire to stop drinking – while working the steps is strongly encouraged, it is not necessarily mandatory.
 However, many long-time AA’ers agree that this is the best way (if not the only way) to remain sober long-term.

 The Twelve Steps Are Important for Sobriety